 Writes for children.
 Blogs for grown ups.
 Teacher.
 CrossFitter.
 Mom.

 At Red said what?
 I write what feels right.
 At Who said what? others do the same.
-So look for a new post on the 1st and 15th of the month, respectively and please feel free to chime in.
+Please look for a new post each month and feel free to chime in.